-8 Tools to Help You Be A More Innovative Business Owner
+8 Tools to Help You Be A More Innovative Entrepreneur

 Innovation is at a premium these days, with companies big and small competing to bring new ideas to market quickly or revitalize old concepts in new ways.
-Whether you’re trying to develop a new product, pivot your business model or streamline your daily operations, here are eight tools and websites that can help you and your team be more innovative.
+As an entrepreneur, you’re always trying to think of ways to grow and enhance your business.
+Whether you’re trying to develop a new product, pivot your business model or streamline your daily operations, here are eight tools and websites that can help you be a more innovative entrepreneur.

 Mind mapping is a visual approach to capturing and coming up with new ideas.
 You start with one idea in the middle of a page, then draw lines branching out to related ideas, color-coding them.
 (You can see samples at MindMapping.com).
 While you can do mind mapping on a whiteboard or on paper, mind mapping software can help you easily organize, save, share and collaborate on your mind maps.
 Coggle is free mind-mapping software that’s simple and easy to use; you can collaborate, drag and drop images and revert to older versions of files.
 If you’re a right-brainer, you will like that Coggle looks like a real, hand-drawn mind map.
 However, if you’re more left-brained, you might prefer XMind, which offers a wide range of styles for your mind maps and exports them to PowerPoint, Excel, PDF and a ton of other formats.

 Are you looking for innovation tools that not only help you come up with new ideas but also help you decide which ones to follow up on and manage the whole process?
 With OneDesk’s innovation management software, you can listen to what customers are saying online, conduct surveys and ask questions to see what your target market really wants, get customers’, employees’ and partners’ suggestions and feedback on your ideas; manage the innovation process by creating and assigning tasks, and collaborate with vendors or partners outside your business to bring the project to life.